by Megan Stals

 How do Bitcoin ETFs work?

-Buying Bitcoin ETFs is different to investing directly in the cryptocurrency through a crypto exchange.
+Buying Bitcoin ETFs works differently to investing directly in the cryptocurrency through a crypto exchange.

 Spot Bitcoin ETFs aim to provide investors with exposure to the price of the cryptocurrency.
 The ETF issuer buys the digital coins from other holders or through a cryptocurrency exchange to be stored in a digital wallet.

 There are also derivative-based Bitcoin ETFs available for trading.
 These use financial instruments, such as futures contracts, to replicate the price of Bitcoin.
-These give indirect exposure to the price of Bitcoin and do not need to have custody of any Bitcoin.
+These give indirect exposure to the price of Bitcoin and do not need to have custody of Bitcoins.

 Futures contracts let investors buy or sell the cryptocurrency for a set price at a date in the future, which can differ from where the price moves in reality.
 As they have expiration dates, ETF issuers need to continuously reinvest in new contracts, which can result in costs adding up and taking away from the overall returns.